Avoid The Top 3 Super-Fast Killers of Outdoor Wood Boilers!

-There are three COMMON mistakes that will kill your outdoor boiler FAST!
+There are three COMMON mistakes that will kill your outdoor wood furnace FAST!
 Please avoid these at all costs!
-These will shorten the life of your boiler, and prevent you from saving money!
+These will shorten the life of your outdoor wood burning boiler, and prevent you from saving money!
 Here is the list:

 1. Never use an UNINSULATED chimney extension.